sorrybomber/relayuk-take-home-assessment/README.md

 ## Development

-Please fork the repository and push your code to your fork.
-Feel free to use a different code hosting solution if you prefer it, such as GitLab.
+Please clone the repository and push your code to a branch created off of main.

 Please commit your code after you have completed each task with the message of `Complete X task`, where X is the number of the task.
 You can make commits in between if you need to.
 If you commit a completed task and want to change it, please commit with the message `Complete X task update`, where X is the number of the task.